Tinana52/ECE3140-sp2023/README.md

 ### Project Description

-We are building a game of Connect-4 controlled by the buttons and slider of the board.
-We can use the slider to choose which column to drop the coin into, and then we press the button to drop the coin.
-We can also use the accelerometer to detect shaking of the board to trigger a message if you want to reset the game.
+We will be implementing a smart thermostat which controls the temperature of a room based on the ambient room temperature.
 ### Technical Approach

-We will use the slider, the buttons, and the accelerometer.
-We will build the game using C and Python.
-We will run the game on a computer and connect the embedded board to the computer via USB serial.
+We plan to create a controlled environment, and alter the temperature below and above certain thresholds to demonstrate the functioning of smart thermostat.
+We may use peripherals such as a fan, thermometer, heating and cooling unit.
+We will be programming in C++ or python, and will use a notification alert system, and a temperature input system.
 ## Your page
-You can access your place holder page on [https://pages.github.coecis.cornell.edu/ece3140-sp2023/ac2324-hth27/](https://pages.github.coecis.cornell.edu/ece3140-sp2023/ac2324-hth27/).
+You can access your place holder page on [https://pages.github.coecis.cornell.edu/ece3140-sp2023/aas332-dag334/](https://pages.github.coecis.cornell.edu/ece3140-sp2023/aas332-dag334/).

 You edit you page in the gh-page branch of this repo.